SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 cause Alzheimers, and it does not cause Lou Gehrig's disease (ALS).
 The rumor is traced to the conservative "news" site Gateway Pundit (to which I refuse to link).
 It apparently got published in a low-quality journal, because accidents like that happen.
-The author, J Bard Classen, has a history of attempting to publish inflammatory articles skeptical of all vaccines.
+The author, J Bart Classen, has a history of attempting to publish inflammatory articles skeptical of all vaccines.
 Experts consulted by _Reuters_ pronounced his proposed mechanism nonsensical.